HRKings/FullstackChallenge/README.md

 # Fullstack Challenge

-This project is a challenge that I've done in 48h with the goal to make a fullstack project (backend with REST API and SPA frontend).
+This project is a challenge that I've done that took more or less 48h with the goal to make a fullstack project (backend with REST API and SPA frontend).
 I've got a little carried away and made some additions.
 Bellow is a breakdown of what is included in this repository.

 ## Backend

 The backend is written in C#, using .NET Core 3.1 on the ASP.NET Core platform.
 It has two main projects: Authentication and Challenge.
 The authentication compromise of an Identity Server 4 implementation with login screen and token API request support.
 On the other way, the Challenge project is divided in two: EF and Dapper, both accomplishes the same goal: A full feature REST API with authentication via OpenID and Swagger documentation, but each one uses a different ORM, one being Entity Framework and the other being Dapper.
 Only the EF one has tests, as Dapper doesn't support in-memory databases.
 You can login via OpenID using the username: `test` with the password `1234`.
+If you need to test the API endpoints inside swagger, there is a debug endpoint that will generate a token for you to use.

 ### Database